faberNovel/heart-action/README.md

           file: ${{ matrix.greenit_configuration }}
           listener_services: slack
           slack_api_token: ${{ secrets.SLACK_API_TOKEN }}
+        # avoid that jobs do not start because previous ones fail.
+        # there is 8 analysis in this job, and if the first fails the next ones can still start, thanks to this instruction.
+        continue-on-error: true

   lighthouse:
     runs-on: ubuntu-latest
-    name: 🔬 Analyze the website with Google Lighthouse
+    name: 🔬 Analyze with Google Lighthouse
     strategy:
       matrix:
         lighthouse_configuration: [